ksachin7/Docker-Kubernetes/readme.md

 ## Introduction

-Docker is a powerful tool for containerization that simplifies the deployment and management of applications.
+**Docker**: Docker is a powerful tool for containerization that simplifies the deployment and management of applications.

+- **Containerization Platform**: Docker allows you to package an application along with its dependencies into a standardized unit called a container.
+This container can then be run on any system that has Docker installed, regardless of the underlying OS.
+- **Consistency**: Docker ensures that the software will always run the same, regardless of where it's deployed, reducing the "it works on my machine" problem.
+- **Efficiency**: Containers share the host system's kernel, making them more lightweight than virtual machines (VMs), which require full OS installations.

 **Here's a table of Docker commands used**